Traditional Video Editors vs AI Clipping Tools: Do You Still Need Manual Editing?

 That is a 10-12x speed improvement.
 Not 2x.
 Not 3x.
 An order of magnitude faster.
 Over a month of weekly videos, that is 16-24 hours saved—essentially recovering an entire part-time work week.

-FCP Features You Will Not Miss for Clipping
+Editor Features You Will Not Miss for Clipping

 - Advanced color grading: Short-form clips rarely need it.
 The content is consumed on phone screens in variable lighting.
 Subtle color grading is invisible to most viewers.